|

 The new edition of A Cellarful of Noise also includes a new

 foreword from Sir George Martin.
-Cellarful was officially

-A Cellarful Of Noise is an inside account of the Beatles'
+A Cellarful of Noise is an inside account of the Beatles'

 fast-paced ascendancy, as seen through the eyes of Brian Epstein, the